linpengcheng/PurefunctionPipelineDataflow/doc/SuccessStory.md

 - Apple & TSMC's chip interconnection method is a mistake.
   The correct method should be memory interconnection, splicing the memory of two M1 Max into one large memory (or virtual large memory).
-  Then M1 Ultra is not only A fractal system of warehouse/workshop model, but also a **bigger** M1 chip (standard warehouse/workshop model).
+  Then M1 Ultra is not only A fractal system of M1 chip (standard warehouse/workshop model), but also a **bigger** M1 chip (standard warehouse/workshop model).

   ----